Pūkaha / Mount Bruce National Wildlife Centre: History

-Rangitāne – vesting and gifting back
+In 2016 a deed was signed between customary landowners Rangitāne iwi (Rangitāne o Tāmaki Nui ā Rua and Rangitāne o Wairarapa) and the Crown to settle historical claims made under the Treaty of Waitangi.
+The settlement included adding the Māori name Pūkaha to the names of the Mount Bruce National Wildlife Centre and the Mount Bruce Scenic Reserve.
+A key part of the settlement was the vesting and gifting back of the reserves.
+A ceremony to recognise the handover of Pūkaha to Rangitāne was held on site on 8 February 2020.
+On 1 May 2021, a further ceremony was held to celebrate Rangitāne iwi gifting back Pūkaha forest to the people of Aotearoa New Zealand.

-In 2016 a deed was signed between customary landowners Rangitāne iwi (Rangitāne o Tamaki Nui ā Rua and Rangitāne o Wairarapa) and the Crown to settle historical claims made under the Treaty of Waitangi.
-The settlement included adding the Māori name Pukaha to the names of the Mount Bruce National Wildlife Centre and the Mount Bruce Scenic Reserve.
-A key part of the settlement was the vesting and gifting back of Pukaha / Mount Bruce.
-A ceremony to recognise the handover of Pukaha to Rangitāne was held on site on 8 February 2020.
-On 1 May 2021, a further ceremony was held to celebrate Rangitāne iwi gifting back Pukaha forest to the people of Aotearoa New Zealand.
+In December 2023 the centres North Island kōkako, named Kahurangi, died.
+She had been the centre since 2005 as she was too tame for the wild.
+Kahurangi was the only captive North Island kōkako in the world, was able to wolf-whistle, and had a "penchant for men with beards".
+The centre and Rangitāne are going to have a farewell.

-Governance
+Governance and staffing

-The Pukaha / Mount Bruce National Wildlife Centre is operated by the Pukaha Mount Bruce Board, a Registered Charitable Trust.
-The constitution of the trust describes a three way partnership between Rangitāne, the National Wildlife Centre, and the Department of Conservation.
+The wildlife centre is operated by the Pūkaha Mount Bruce Board, an incorporated society and registered charity whose trading name is Pūkaha National Wildlife Centre.
+The constitution of the trust describes a three-way partnership between Rangitāne, the National Wildlife Centre, and the Department of Conservation.